 The term "Cost Proposal" referred to herein is simply a reference to the items requested and included on the Cost Proposal Bid form.
 The Cost Proposal shall be clearly marked as "Confidential Proprietary Information" by the Proposer and shall include the completed Cost Proposal Bid Form and Bid Bond Form provided at the end of this document.
 The Cost Proposal Bid Form and Bid Bond Form shall be sealed in a separate envelope and delivered as part of the Cost Proposal per the Milestone Schedule.
 This is a weighted criteria procurement with a fixed price.
 The price is fixed at \$421,000,000.00, (A=Total Cost to Complete), as shown on the Cost Proposal Bid Form and shall include the cost of the Base Scope and any selected Variable Scope Items.
 Proposals, at a minimum, must provide the Base Scope or will be disqualified.
+Do not submit a proposal if the base scope, at a minimum, cannot be provided for the fixed price.
 The Variable Scope items committed to in the Technical Proposal shall be identified on the Cost Proposal Bid Form.
 Instructions for completing the Cost Proposal Bid Form are provided on the form.